MASSERMAN

 to our clients’ satisfaction.

-Multiple settlements of neighbor cases involving land subsidence, tree cutting, various nuisances, and water and mold intrusion into condominium and apartment units.
+Multiple settlements of cases involving neighbors cross-complaining against one another for land subsidence, tree cutting, breach of easement, and water and mold intrusion involving condominium and apartment units.

 CONTACT